 This department prepares students for careers in healthcare.

-If you are interested in exploring the anatomy and physiology of the human body and factors that play a role in medicine and disease prevention, check out Stetson University's integrative health science (I.H.S.C.) program.
+The integrative health science major explores the anatomy and physiology of the human body and factors that play a role in medicine and disease prevention.

-The I.H.S.C. curriculum integrates the sciences of biology, chemistry, physics, physiology and nutrition and applies them to the study of the human body.
-Courses combine traditional classroom lecture with the practical application of concepts through laboratory, clinical and field experiences for a unique style of learning.
-Our classes are designed to give you the knowledge and skills needed for a future in healthcare.
+The curriculum integrates the sciences of biology, chemistry, physics, physiology and nutrition and applies them to the study of the human body.
+Courses combine traditional classroom lecture with practical application of concepts through laboratory, clinical and field experiences for a unique style of learning, and are designed to give you the knowledge and skills needed for a future in healthcare.